No rematch for Congress: Democrat Brad Pfaff will seek second state Senate term

 People are also reading…

-Democratic 3rd District chair William Garcia expects more Democrats to enter the race.
+Democratic 3rd District chairman William Garcia expects more Democrats to enter the race.

 "Democrats in the 3rd Congressional District have a strong bench of candidates well positioned to take on Van Orden’s far-right, extremist agenda," Garcia said.
 "Van Orden’s policies are out of step with western Wisconsin, and his character issues continue to prove to voters that he is unfit for office.”